blarencecoey/blarencecoey/README.md

 ## 🚀 About Me

-I'm a **Software Engineer** and **Interactive Media and Game Design** student at DigiPen Institute of Technology Singapore, passionate about creating innovative solutions across game development, AI systems, and full-stack web applications.
+I'm a **Software Engineer** and **Interactive Media and Game Development** student at DigiPen Institute of Technology Singapore, passionate about creating innovative solutions across game development, AI systems, and full-stack web applications.
 Currently serving as **President of the DigiPen Student Management Committee**.

 - 🎓 Bachelor of Computer Science in Interactive Media and Game Development
 - 🏆 Fulbright Scholar